rmorse/keylogue/README.md

 ## Features

 ### Works on any site
-Bookmarklets live in your browser, so you can access them when visiting any site or project your are working on.
+Bookmarklets live in your browser, so you can access them when visiting any site or project you are working on.

 ### Displays keys pressed
 Keys pressed will display in order and fade away